See something we could improve on this page? Give website feedback.

 The PCEF energy efficiency and renewable energy resources page houses our guidance and requirements documents for projects that include energy efficiency and/or renewable energy scope.
 These documents include:

-- Eligible measures: On this page, you’ll find three eligible measures documents—one for single family (including duplexes, townhomes, accessory dwelling units), one for multifamily, and one for commercial.
+- Eligible measures: On this page, you'll find eligible measures documents for single-unit housing (including duplexes, townhomes, accessory dwelling units), multi-unit housing, and commercial energy projects.
+For single-unit housing and commercial projects, there are separate versions for new construction and retrofits.
 These documents describe minimum requirements for eligible energy efficiency and renewable energy measures and how funding can be applied to other improvements.

-- Home retrofit guidelines: This document details the process for PCEF projects that include home retrofits.
+- Snugg Pro guidelines for home retrofit projects: This document details the process for PCEF projects that include home retrofits.

 - Installation checklists: These documents are available in English and Spanish and capture, in detail, steps to confirm that energy measure installations meet PCEF requirements.